 You’ve probably heard that proper support matters in athletic shoes, but do you know why?
 If the answer is no, you’re far from alone.
-Proper support goes beyond just comfort, as some walking or running shoes may be comfortable to wear but may lead to foot pain, heel pain, and discomfort later due to improper support and cushioning.
+Proper support goes beyond just comfort, as some walking or running shoes may be comfortable to wear but may lead to foot pain, heel pain, and discomfort later due to improper support, shock absorption, and cushioning.
 We believe that to understand why support matters, it’s useful to take a look back at how our history of treading on surfaces has evolved over time and some of the unintended consequences of that shift.

 In the past, human beings used to primarily tread on forgiving surfaces, such as dirt and sand.
 These forgiving surfaces are soft and contour to the foot when it meets them.
 However, in the modern world, we are surrounded primarily by hard surfaces, such as concrete, marble, tile, and hardwood floors.
 When our feet encounter hard surfaces, the ground in not flexible or soft, which means that it does not shape or contour to our feet.
 This lack of contouring can trigger a number of consequences as our feet try to contour to the ground, such as foot pain, heel pain, and discomfort.
-To prevent your feet from trying to contour to the ground, it’s important to have footwear that contours to your feet and provides your feet with the support and cushioning they need to prevent common foot ailments.
+To prevent your feet from trying to contour to the ground (aka flat feet), it’s important to have an athletic shoe that contours to your feet and provides your feet with the support and cushioning they need to prevent common foot ailments.